FQHC Telehealth Consortium Reports its Members have Conducted more than One Million Telemedicine Visits in Massachusetts since March of 2020

 Boston, MA August 24, 2021 – The Massachusetts FQHC (Federally Qualified Health Center) Telehealth Consortium today announced that its 35 community health center members have conducted more than one million telemedicine visits since the start of the pandemic in March of 2020.
 This achievement comes at the same time the Consortium has passed the halfway mark of its Phase II $12 million fundraising goal – thanks to a major grant from the Gordon and Betty Moore Foundation – to attain sustainable telehealth capacity at health centers and address health disparities in the communities served by them.

-According to the Consortium, of the 767, 234 Massachusetts health center patients who accessed primary care via telemedicine visits between May 2020 and May 2021, more than 52% were white; nearly 21% were Black; more than 6% identified as more than one race; more than 5% were Asian; and 1% were Native.
-Of those identified by ethnicity, nearly 31% were Latinx.
+Consortium data measuring telehealth use between May 2020 and May 2021 show that telemedicine visits have provided safe and convenient access to primary care for communities of color, which have been disproportionately impacted by the pandemic.
+Of the 767, 234 Massachusetts health center patients who accessed primary care via telemedicine visits during that year-long period, more than 52% were white, nearly 21% were Black/African American, more than 6% identified as more than one race, more than 5% were Asian/Pacific Islander, and 1% were Native American.
+Of those identified by ethnicity, nearly 31% were Latinx/Hispanic.

 According to the data, the same held true for behavioral health care services.
 Of the total number of patients taking part in behavioral health telehealth visits during the same one-year period, nearly 56% were white, more than 23% were Black/African American, more than 5% were of more than one race, 4.65% were Asian/Pacific islander, and less than 1% were Native American.
 By ethnicity, 31% again identified as Latinx/Hispanic.